 Mid-papillary level

-Mitral valve level (known as Fish mouth view, showing the anterior and posterior leaflets)
+Mitral valve level (Fish mouth view, showing the anterior and posterior leaflets)

-Aortic valve level (known as the Mercedes Benz view, tilt the tail of the probe inferiorly and point it towards the aortic Valve)
+Aortic valve level (Mercedes Benz view, tilt the tail of the probe inferiorly and point it towards the aortic Valve)

 Apical 4 Chamber (A4C)

-From PSS, slide the transducer towards apex of the heart, keeping the indicator pointed towards the patient’s left side.
-You can recognize the apex by observing the left ventricle decrease in size
+From PSS, slide towards apex of the heart with the indicator pointed towards the patient’s left side.
+You can recognize the apex by observing the LV decrease in size

 Heel/rock to make septum vertical.